openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_toyotarav4ev/docs/index.rst

 Vehicle Type: **TYR4**

-At present, support for the Toyota RAV4 EV in OVMS is experimental and under development.
-This vehicle type should not be used by anyone other than those actively involved in development of support for this vehicle.
+At present, support for the 2012-2014 Toyota RAV4 EV in OVMS is experimental and under development.
+This vehicle type can be used by early adopters, as long as you understand the limitations.
+The current release only shows information from the Tesla CAN bus, not the Toyota CAN bus and is read-only.

 ----------------
 Support Overview